fbpx

 Regular deep massage therapy helps pregnant women with excruciating labour pains and other miserable symptoms.

 Massaging releases endorphins, a natural pain killer and mood lifter chemical produced by the brain.
 Women who get massages before and after labour have reported reduced anxiety, back pain, and depression.
-It also shortens the labour duration and reduces the need for medications.
+It also shortens the duration of labour and reduces the need for medications.

 A study showed that deep massage twice a week increases serotonin production in pregnant women, which helps in relieving pain in the legs and back.